Gambling laws in Czech Republic

 Yes.

-It is prohibited to place advertisements on the outside of buildings and inside publicly accessible buildings where the gambling premises are located or in their near vicinity.
+It is prohibited to place advertisements on the outside of buildings and inside publicly accessible buildings where gambling premises are located or in their near vicinity.

 7.3 Can gambling companies be sponsors of sports events?